forcedotcom/sfdx-analytics/README.md

 A collection of Tableau CRM code examples for Lightning Web Components (LWC) and App Templates.

 For LWC, each example demonstrates how to code third party Analytics visualizations into LWC.
 Current examples include a Gantt Chart, a graph, a hierarchy, a list, and an integration with the [Chart.js library](https://www.chartjs.org/).
+For additional infomation, see the [Lightning Web Components in Tableau CRM Dashboards (Beta)](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_lwc_in_db.meta/bi_dev_guide_lwc_in_db/bi_lwc_in_db_overview.htm) developer guide.

 For App Templates, there is Quick Start project to get users using the power of SFDX to develop Analytics templates.
+For additional information on template creation and deep-dive details, see the [Tableau CRM Templates Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_wave_templates.meta/bi_dev_guide_wave_templates/bi_templatesdev_intro_wave_templates.htm).

 <div>
     <img src="https://res.cloudinary.com/hy4kyit2a/f_auto,fl_lossy,q_70,w_50/learn/projects/quick-start-lwc-recipes-app/bb501c3216ac163958f036fb90357955_badge.png" align="left" alt="Trailhead Badge"/>